THE 12 BIRDS OF CHRISTMAS

 Europe, only Christians were allowed to practice their faith openly.
-To avoid being charged with witchcraft, they had to disguise what they were doing.
-Could one remnant of the ancient faith be The Twelve
+To avoid being charged with witchcraft, those practicing the Old Religion had to disguise what they were doing.
+Could one remnant of their ancient faith be The Twelve

 Days of Christmas, a song that could be sung in public without risk

 The version of the song we know today dates back only as far as

 1909, when arranger Frederic Austin's transcription of the words and his own tune were published in London.
 There were many different versions published before then, and I have yet to find any accompanying music.
 The song was old when it was first published, however; many centuries older.
 Scholars believe the song is earlier than Shakespeare, some date it as far back as the end of the eleventh

 The two earliest versions in print date back to 1780.
-One was found in a song book for children published in London that year, and the other was a broadside printed in Boston, Massachusetts, about the same differed from the version we know in the order of the gifts are not the same on the days nine through twelve.
+One was found in a song book for children published in London that year, and the other was a broadside printed in Boston, Massachusetts, undated, but most likely about the same differed from the 1909 version that is usually heard.
+The order of the gifts are not the same on the days nine through twelve.

 in one of the most popular Christmas carols are pre-Christian pagan symbols linked to both numbers and birds.
 Yes, birds are in all the verses.

 The code (with the gifts presented in the pre-Twentieth Century order)

 - A Partridge in a Pear Tree: The symbolism of the